Membership sites are ALL the rage right now, but many businesses remain skeptical about this model.

 ‘How many chicken nuggets are too many chicken nuggets?

-The answers to these questions are no, yes and more than you think.
+The answers to these questions are no, yes, and more than you think.

 But how do you justify charging people month after month, year after year?

-- You create fresh content regularly
+- Create fresh content regularly

-- You build a valuable, can’t-live-without-it community
+- Build a valuable, can’t-live-without-it community

 If you’re still struggling with wrapping your head around the particulars of membership sites, here are a few membership sites that might inspire you, because they make actual money and have a very loyal customer base.
 Also, the people who run them are ace, and you should try to be internet friends with them.